renatobrf/prompts4liberty/library/logistic-one/architect-screen.md

 - Linux servers running PostgreSQL and webserver's on cloud.
 - Apache Kafka for ESB.
 - Apache Kafka Connect for CDC.

+# microservices platform
+- Kubernetes cluster and Dockers
+- MongoDB for non-relational database on front-ends